Last updated on April 21st, 2025 at 11:19 am

-The original computer has changed so much from the days of that first one.
-Today mobile devices hold little resemblance to the first one.
+Computers have changed so much since the first computer was developed.
+Mobile devices bear little resemblance to the first computer.

 Laptop (also called notebook)